cyberiums/cyberdoc/docs/_interface/tns.md

 ---
-title: FAQ
+title: Training and Support
-permalink: docs/faq
+permalink: geth/support
-sort_key: C
+sort_key: F
 ---

 **Q.**  I noticed my peercount slowly decrease, and now it is at 0.
 Restarting doesn't get any peers.